VasilKalchev/8bit-quad/README.md

 - **Sensor fusion**: Mahony filter (gyro + accel only, no magnetometer), producing a quaternion converted to pitch/roll/yaw.
-- **Attitude representation**: Euler pitch/roll from the fusion output; yaw rate obtained by differentiating the fused yaw angle.
+- **Attitude representation**: Euler pitch/roll from the fusion output; yaw rate taken directly from the gyro.
 - **Stabilization**: cascaded PID - an outer angle loop (pitch/roll) feeds setpoints to an inner rate loop (pitch/roll/yaw), which drives the motor mix. `acro` mode drives the rate loop directly from the sticks, skipping